Villena vs. Secretary of the Interior

 Arguments of the Respondents

-• Courts of equity generally do not restrain public officers from performing official acts within their authority and discretion.
+- Courts of equity cannot restrain public officers from performing official acts required by law.

 Issues

-• Whether the Secretary of the Interior has the legal authority to order an investigation of the charges against the petitioner, the Mayor of Makati.
+- Whether the Secretary of the Interior has authority to order an investigation and appoint a special investigator regarding charges against a municipal mayor.

 Ruling